 - Ireland and its post-Brexit position in investment law

 - Investment protection standards under existing EU law

-- Trends and new developments in EU trade and investment treaty policy (e.g. the EU China Investment Agreement other multilateral trade agreements)
+- Trends and new developments in EU trade and investment treaty policy (e.g. Foreign Investment Screening mechanisms, Investment Facilitation)

 - Human rights and EU investment law and arbitration